 Progressive artists as well as established ones.

+The art world is doing well.
+I continue to be attracted to great architecture and design and good art.
+Collecting art and being active in the creative community is a pleasure of mine.
 I have 8 to 900 paintings.
-From Warhol, Twombly, Basquiat, Koons, Ed Ruscha, Damien Hirst, Richard Prince… I love sculpture because it is a form, you can place it anywhere you want.
+From Warhol, Twombly, Basquiat, Koons, Ed Ruscha, Damien Hirst, Richard Prince….
+I collect many artists and am open to discovering new artists.
+I feel it is important to display my art and share with others.
+Our Lever House Art Collection gallery space is very active again and exhibiting exciting works from a diverse range of artists.
+I love sculpture because it is a form, you can place it anywhere you want.
 With a painting it stays on the wall and doesn’t change the shape of the room.
 Sculpture is a form in the room.

-Now, after so much success and so many years, do you feel German or American?
+After so much success and many years, do you now feel German or American?

 100% American.
 I have an American wife, American children.
 I feel gratitude towards America, who enabled my success.
 I have to be appreciative, and it is my home.